 Best for: Keeping an eye out for the elusive Loch Ness monster

-Or, if you’re not much of a monster hunter, you can explore its atmospheric ruins, venture into its spooky (and possibly haunted) prisons, admire its collection of medieval artefacts or simply enjoy the stunning Highland view.
+If you’re not much of a monster hunter, you can explore its atmospheric ruins.
+Or venture into its spooky (and possibly haunted) prisons.
+You can also admire Urquhart's collection of medieval artefacts or simply enjoy the stunning Highland view.

 - Take your castle-exploring vacation to the next level and get us to organise your own private Scottish tour

 Best for: re-creating scenes from a Shakespearean play